tucksravin/incidental-fox-productivity/README.md

 ### mvp

-method to add a task, delete a task, complete a task, postpone a task by a day, choose a new date for it scaffold and implement all database functions in function folder layout habit tracker/theme page (2 week sections) [no data] set up the journal page [no data]
+pull input popup into its own component choose a new date for a task add ability to start/change times scaffold and implement all database functions in function folder layout habit tracker/theme page (2 week sections) [no data] set up the journal page [no data]